abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * Ability to subscribe for alerts about threshold crossing

 # Telemetry Model
-The Telemetry model has a Telemetry Service with four subordinate collection resources for:
+The telemetry model has a Telemetry Service with four subordinate collection resources for:

-* Metric definitions - for metric characteristics and other metadata
+* Metric Definitions - this contains the definition of metric properties (characteristics, metadata)
-* Metric report definitions - for requesting that metric reports be generated
+* Metric Report Definitions - this contains definition of metric reports to be generated
-* Metric reports - for logging of metric reports, if requested
+* Metric Reports - this contains metric reports, if logging of metric reports are requested
-* Metric triggers - for requesting that metrics be monitored against threshold triggers
+* Metric Triggers - this contain threshold triggers and actions that apply to a metric property

 ## Modeling Options
-In this work-in-progress document, there are some areas where to models are present for the same capability.
-These represent areas where the modeling options have benefits and disadvantages.
-Feedback on the options present would be useful in guiding the DMTF on a selection.

-There are a several aspect of the Telemetry where to preferred model.
-In those cases, both models are present in the Telemetry model.
-It is hope that feedback from the industry would inform the selection of a single model.
-There areas where two modeling options are:
+There are some areas of the Telemetry where more multiple modeling options are possible and where each modeling option have benefits and disadvantages.
+In those cases, both models are present in the telemetry model and described in this document.
+It is hoped that feedback from the industry would inform the selection of a single model.
+There areas where modeling options exists:

 * Specifying re-occuring measurements
 * Specifying triggers
 * Specifying calculations

 ### Specifying Re-occurring Measurements
-There are two options for modeling re-occuring measures proposed in the Telemetry model.
-The first is in the MetricDefinition resource.
-The second is in the MetricReportDefinition resource.
+There are two locations for specifying the re-occuring measurements.
+The options are in the MetricDefinition resource or the MetricReportDefinition resource.

 ```
 	"Schedule": {